Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator-what_is_koppeltaal.md

 ## SSO via OAuth

 Koppeltaal contains an SSO mechanism that makes it unnecessary for applications to implement specific logic for each intervention it needs to work with.
 Applications therefore do not have to maintain specific configuration for each application that they access via SSO.
-The SSO mechanism is based on the accepted standard of OAuth 2.0.

-Koppeltaal Single Sign-On is based on the OAuth2 standard, and implemented as recommended by the SMART-on-FHIR initiative (see [http://docs.smartplatforms.org/](http://docs.smartplatforms.org/))
+Koppeltaal Single Sign-On is based on the OAuth2 standard and implemented as recommended by the SMART-on-FHIR initiative (see [http://docs.smartplatforms.org/](http://docs.smartplatforms.org/))

 In the context of OAuth2 two types of clients are defined: